Comparing Sequential Forecasters: Anytime-Valid Inference for Average Forecast Score Differentials

-We now formalize Game~\ref{game:binary} in the context of comparing the two probability forecasters over time.
-Let $(p_t)_{t=1}^\infty$ and $(q_t)_{t=1}^\infty$ be any pair of sequences of probability forecasts, each taking a value in $[0, 1]$, for a sequence of binary outcomes $(y_t)_{t=1}^\infty$.
-(We discuss extensions to bounded real-valued outcomes and vector-valued outcomes in Section~\ref{sec:extensions}.)
-As illustrated in Game~\ref{game:binary}, the forecasts $p_t$ and $q_t$ at time $t$ can depend on \emph{any} available information before observing $y_t$, including previous outcomes $y_{-H}, \dotsc, y_0, y_1, \dotsc, y_{t-1}$, (own or others') forecasts $p_1, q_1, \dotsc, p_{t-1}, q_{t-1}$, as well as any other external information available to the forecasters.
-We now formalize Game~\ref{game:binary} in a measure-theoretic sense by specifying each player's filtration, i.e., a sequence of ``information sets'' available to the player.
+We now formalize Game~\ref{game:general} in the context of comparing the two probabilistic forecasters over time.
+Let $(p_t)_{t=1}^\infty$ and $(q_t)_{t=1}^\infty$ be two sequences of forecasts in $\calP$, for a sequence of outcomes $(y_t)_{t=1}^\infty$ in $\calY$.
+In the binary case, the forecasts will take values in $\calP = [0, 1]$ and the outcomes in $\calY = \{0, 1\}$.
+We can define Game~\ref{game:general} in a measure-theoretic sense by specifying the associated filtrations, i.e., a sequence of ``information sets'' with which we perform inference.
+Our formulation is closely related to the setup of \citet{lai2011evaluating}, although we make the game-theoretic intuitions explicit.